Al Gore: Vanderbilt and journalism

 Gore was "dispirited" after his return from Vietnam.
-NashvillePost.com noted that, "his father's defeat made service in a conflict he deeply opposed even more abhorrent to Gore.
+The Nashville Scene later noted that "his father's defeat made service in a conflict he deeply opposed even more abhorrent to Gore.
 His experiences in the war zone don't seem to have been deeply traumatic in themselves; although the engineers were sometimes fired upon, Gore has said he didn't see full-scale combat.
 Still, he felt that his participation in the war was wrong."

-Although his parents wanted him to go to law school, Gore first attended Vanderbilt University Divinity School (1971–72) on a Rockefeller Foundation scholarship for people planning secular careers.
+Although his parents wanted him to go to law school, Gore first attended Vanderbilt University Divinity School (1971–1972) on a Rockefeller Foundation scholarship for people planning secular careers.
 He later said he went there in order to explore "spiritual issues", and that "he had hoped to make sense of the social injustices that seemed to challenge his religious beliefs".

-In 1971, Gore also began to work the night shift for The Tennessean as an investigative reporter.
+In 1971, Gore began to work the night shift for The Tennessean as an investigative reporter.
 His investigations of corruption among members of Nashville's Metro Council resulted in the arrest and prosecution of two councilmen for separate offenses.
 In 1974, he took a leave of absence from The Tennessean to attend Vanderbilt University Law School.
 His decision to become an attorney was a partial result of his time as a journalist, as he realized that, while he could expose corruption, he could not change it.
-Gore did not complete law school, deciding abruptly, in 1976, to run for a seat in the U.S. House of Representatives when he found out that his father's former seat in the House was about to be vacated.
+Gore did not complete law school, deciding abruptly in 1976 to run for a seat in the U.S. House of Representatives when he found out that his father's former seat in the House was about to be vacated.

-Congress (1977–1993)
+Congressional career (1977–1993)

 Gore began serving in the U.S. Congress at the age of 28 and stayed there for the next 16 years, serving in both the House (1977–1985) and the Senate (1985–1993).
 Gore spent many weekends in Tennessee, working with his constituents.